 The next morning, however, already the transformation.
 Despite a freezing night at -3°C, some wet sleeping bags and other challenges, we were allowed to wake up to a paradisiacal day.
 A special space for intense experience opened up for us.
 After the challenge, we were richly blessed and felt incredibly connected to life and alive.

-Come into the forest with us for three days
+Come into the forest with us